 Inability to demonstrate subscription value

-Solution: Outline your ideal customer profile and work towards explicitly providing them with a stellar product or service combined with an excellent customer experience.
+Solution: Outline your ideal customer profile and work towards explicitly providing them with a stellar subscription service combined with an excellent customer experience.
 Simultaneously, you must plug in efforts to communicate your value proposition clearly and live up to what you preach.
 If that implies making your existing onboarding process more robust, you need to do it along with providing excellent after-sales support.

 Failure to adapt to changing customer preferences

-Many subscription businesses often fail to incorporate that market intelligence into their offerings and suffer the brunt of competitors poaching their customers.
+Many subscription brands often fail to incorporate that market intelligence into their offerings and suffer the brunt of competitors poaching their customers.
 For instance, customers may start losing interest in your offering or undergo a lifestyle change that makes it irrelevant to them.
 In such cases, failure to be attentive and introduce measures on time can leave you vulnerable to avoidable churn.

 Solution: To identify and respond to changing customer preferences, you need to collect enough customer data and study it deeply.
 Leverage that understanding to stay close to them and ensure they’re excited and engaged with interesting campaigns through social media, in-app communication, and emails.
 Monitor their behavior closely and respond to signs of reducing activity with emotional messaging that re-ignites their aspiration.
 The idea is to make them hit pause instead of canceling the subscription.